retifrav/bash-scripts/control-raspberry-pi-desktop-with-tv-remote-via-cec/README.md

 $ xdotool mousemove_relative -- 100 100
 ```

 Place the [script](https://github.com/retifrav/bash-scripts/blob/master/control-raspberry-pi-desktop-with-tv-remote-via-cec/cec.sh) to `/home/pi/programs/cec.sh` (*or wherever*).
-Run it and see if you can move the mouse with its directional pad:
+Run it and see if you can move the mouse with the TV remote's directional pad:

 ``` sh
 $ cec-client | /home/pi/programs/cec.sh -d